decretist/Dissertation/Chapter3/chapter3.markdown

 specific sections I used as case studies (C. 24 and C.11 q.3)."
 (Anders Winroth, email to Paul Evans, 18 May 2021).

-[40] Cite Winroth's dissertation, 345, where he appears open to the possibility that D.63 d.p.c.34 is an interpolation, without committing to it.
+[40] See Anders Winroth, “The Making of Gratian’s Decretum” (Columbia University, 1996), 345, where he appears open to the possibility that D.63 d.p.c.34 is an interpolation, without committing to it.
 Winroth ultimately accepted the argument of Rudolf Weigand (†1998) that the interpolation hypothesis is a slippery slope---once you start rejecting problematic passages because they are inconvenient (chronologically or otherwise), there is no obvious place at which to stop.

-[41] See Larson, “Early Stages of Gratian’s Decretum and the Second Lateran Council”. **Winroth's rebuttal is in "Innocent II, Gratian, and Abbé Migne", *Bulletin of Medieval Canon Law*, 28 (2008), 145–51.**
+[41] See Larson, “Early Stages of Gratian’s Decretum and the Second Lateran Council”, along with Winroth's rebuttal Anders Winroth, “Innocent II, Gratian, and Abbe Migne Note,” *Bulletin of Medieval Canon Law* 28 (2008): 145–52.

-[42] See Winroth, “Where Gratian Slept”.
-The article expands on a presentation given by Winroth at the Fourteenth International Congress of Medieval Canon Law, Toronto, 2012.
+[42] Winroth, “Where Gratian Slept.”

 [43] Much of the debate over whether the *Decretum* was the result of a continuous or discontinuous process of composition has focused on the